MODM Clinical Database Management

 Lectures and tutorials

-TU Master 1 core curriculum and specific to each pathway
+TU Master 1 core curriculum and specific to each course

-2h CM: preparation and instructions for finding and carrying out an internship
+2 hours CM: preparation and instructions for finding and completing an internship

 3 to 5 months full-time in a public or private company.

-Carry out a concrete professional project in the context of its activities
+Carry out a concrete professional project in the context of your activities

-Written report , Oral test, Assessment by training supervisor
+Written report, Oral exam, Assessment by the internship supervisor

 Semester 2